yyaadet/BB-KBQA/README.md

 ## Contact information

-For help or issues using BB-KBQA, please submit a GitHub issue or email (liuaiting@bupt.edu.cn).
+For help or issues using BB-KBQA, please submit a GitHub issue or email (164504252@qq.com) or weixin (yyaadet2002).